 I had never been to an airfield before but it had a distinct post-war feel about the area.
 Not sure if it was the big barracks or the wide open spaces, but I was quickly transported back to the mid 20th century.

 Driving in, we were immediately greeted by a huge British Airways Boeing 737, Dan-Air Comet and an Avro Vulcan all out in the open field.
 Although spread out, their sheer size was only emphasised when up against our standard VW Golf!

 As you’ve already guessed, the museum is so much more than a stuffy building.
 It’s a four hangar collection of aircrafts and interactivity in a former airfield dating back to the first world war.
 And it’s clear from your first view as your drive in from the front gate.

 Commercial planes in the open field are dwarfed by the gigantic hangars.
 But as you stroll from exhibit to exhibit, they don’t seem overbearing due to the wide open airy spaces that separate them.

-Driving up to the car park, I was eager to get out the car and start exploring but looking at the map, it made sense to visit the Concorde exhibition first.
+Driving up to the car park, I was eager to get out the car and start exploring.
+The East Fortune airbase is huge, but looking at the map, it made sense to visit the Concorde exhibition first.